ece4078dev/ECE4078_Lab_2025/Week09-10/C2_marking.md

 4. When your robot has stopped moving by itself during a navigation run, you may stop that run, and then your navigation task score for that run will be calculated
 	- If you stop the run while the robot is moving, or if you manually stop the robot/script, you will receive zero navigation score for that run.
 This is to prevent teams from stopping the run when the robot reach a target by luck

-5. **[Alignment with M3]** For levels 1 and 2, points for navigating successfully to a target will only be given for **successful** navigation to targets navigated within the correct order.
+5. **[Alignment from M3]** For levels 1, points for navigating successfully to a target will only be given for **successful** navigation to targets navigated within the correct order.
-	- **In-order navigation** : The current target is considered in-order only if all prior attempted targets are earlier in the list.
+	- **In-order navigation** : The current target is considered in-order only if all prior attempted targets are earlier in the list for level 1.

 6. The **entire** robot has to stop for approximately 2 seconds within 0.3m of the target to be considered as a successful navigation to that target and within 0.5m to be considered a valid attempt.
 	- **[New]** Your code must also output the current target that is being attempted (graphically, print to terminal, etc.) to avoid any issues around coincidentally stopping at later targets due to the in-order navigation definition and to be considered successful.
 For example, the robot must output that is attempting to navigate to a pear to collect a pear.
 Mapping an object is not enough to be considered a collection in level 3.